 Centrelink will notify you of your reporting days and your ‘reporting periods’, which for employment income are generally fortnightly.

 You can report your income and changes to your circumstances using your Centrelink online account, the Express Plus Centrelink mobile app, or by phone on your regular payment line.
-For detailed information about reporting options see .
+For detailed information about reporting options see here.

 What about income from self-employment?